EVP_DigestSignInit, EVP_DigestSignUpdate, EVP_DigestSignFinal, EVP_DigestSign - EVP signing functions

 EVP_DigestSignUpdate() hashes cnt bytes of data at d into the signature context ctx.
 This function can be called several times on the same ctx to include additional data.
 This function is currently implemented using a macro.

-EVP_DigestSignFinal() signs the data in ctx places the signature in sig.
+EVP_DigestSignFinal() signs the data in ctx and places the signature in sig.
 If sig is NULL then the maximum size of the output buffer is written to the siglen parameter.
-If sig is not NULL then before the call the siglen parameter should contain the length of the sig buffer, if the call is successful the signature is written to sig and the amount of data written to siglen.
+If sig is not NULL then before the call the siglen parameter should contain the length of the sig buffer.
+If the call is successful the signature is written to sig and the amount of data written to siglen.